CodeDisruptor/work-solutions/README.md

 ## MQTT
 MQTT is a solution that I came up with for the corporate laboratory sensor array.
-The sensor array is in-house developed using Arduino based controllers called Moteino, and the sensor PCB was developed in-house with the purpose of connecting to the Moteino.
+The sensor array is in-house developed using Arduino based controllers, called Moteino.
+The sensor PCBs were developed in-house with the purpose of connecting to the Moteino.
 The sensor array checks multiple temperatures that are sent to a server for further processing.
 MQTT is used to communicate between sensors, servers, and software for display and control of the sensors.